Itinerary

 Airport transfers except if your travel dates are different from the rest of the group

-Boat excursion on day 17 and 18
+Boat trip on day 17 and 18

-Train + bus to Machu Picchu
+Train and bus to Machu Picchu

 Accommodation